-During Norman times the hundred would pay taxes based on the number of hides.
+During Norman times, the hundred would pay taxes based on the number of hides.
 To assess how much everyone had to pay, a clerk and knight were sent by the king to each shire.
-They sat with the shire-reeve (sherriff) of the county and a select group of local knights.
+They sat with the shire-reeve (sheriff) of the county and a select group of local knights.
 There would be two knights from each hundred who would be responsible for getting the money to the sheriff and the exchequer.

 Groupings of hundreds were used to define parliamentary constituencies from 1832 to 1885.
 On the redistribution of seats in 1885 a different county subdivision, the petty sessional division, was used.
 Hundreds were also used to administer the first four national censuses from 1801 to 1841.
-Yetminster Hundred in 17century maps includes Yetminster, Ryme Intrinseca, Chetnole, Leigh, Melbury Osmund, Melbury Bubb and Melbury Sampford.
+Yetminster Hundred in 17th century maps includes Yetminster, Ryme Intrinseca, Chetnole, Leigh, Melbury Osmund, Melbury Bubb and Melbury Sampford.

 The current committee is in the process of indexing and cataloguing the large amount of material the Society has collected.
 When completed it is hoped to upload some onto the parish website, or at least an index of what is available.